Microgenre: 21st century

 Although, shitgaze, and blog era music genres like bloghouse, blog rap and blog rock predated it, "chillwave", coined by the ironic music blog Hipster Runoff around 2009 as an internet meme was one of the first music genres to develop primarily online.
 The term did not gain mainstream currency until early 2010, when it was the subject of articles by the Wall Street Journal and the New York Times.
-Writing in 2019, journalist Emilie Friedlander, called chillwave "the internet electronic micro-genre that launched a hundred internet electronic micro-genres (think: vaporwave, witch house, seapunk, shitgaze, distroid, hard vapor), not to mention its corollaries in this decade’s internet rap, which largely shared its collagist, hyper-referential approach to sound."
+Writing in 2019, journalist Emilie Friedlander, called chillwave "the internet electronic micro-genre that launched a hundred internet electronic micro-genres (think: vaporwave, witch house, seapunk, shitgaze, distroid, hard vapor), not to mention its corollaries in this decade's internet rap, which largely shared its collagist, hyper-referential approach to sound."

 In 2013, Glenn McDonald, who originally worked at the music intelligence firm the Echo Nest, which was later bought by music streaming company Spotify, developed genre mapping data that later became built into various Spotify features, including its "Daily Mix" and "Fans also like" recommendation functions.
 Additionally, he created the Every Noise at Once website which focused on documenting and categorizing internet-based music microgenres.
-In August 2019, the use of his metadata in the Spotify algorithm contributed to the curation of the influential "Hyperpop" Spotify playlist, led by Lizzie Szabo, which has been credited with the wider popularization of the movement, as McDonald had previously added the term "hyperpop" to the platform's algorithm which drew from Every Noise at Once, in 2018.
+In August 2019, the use of his metadata in the Spotify algorithm contributed to the curation of the "Hyperpop" Spotify playlist, led by Lizzie Szabo, which helped popularize the movement, as McDonald had previously added the term "hyperpop" to the platform's algorithm which drew from Every Noise at Once, in 2018.